 The District certifies that each College's Curriculum Committee has been established by mutual agreement of the administration and the Academic Senate as required in Section 55002(a) (1) of Title 5.
 The Curriculum Committees shall:

+1. Establish prerequisites and corequisites only for one of the four purposes allowed in Section 55003(d) of Title 5, which are

+a. the prerequisite or corequisite is expressly required or expressly authorized by statute or regulation; or

+b. the prerequisite will assure, consistent with section 55002, that a student has the skills, concepts, and/or information that is presupposed in terms of the course or program for which it is being established, such that a student who has not met the prerequisite is highly unlikely to receive a satisfactory grade in the course (or at least one course within the program) for which the prerequisite is being established; or

+c. the corequisite course will assure, consistent with section 55002, that a student acquires the necessary skills, concepts, and/or information, such that a student who has not enrolled in the corequisite is highly unlikely to receive a satisfactory grade in the course or program for which the corequisite is being established; or

+d. the prerequisite or corequisite is necessary to protect the health or safety of a student or the health or safety of others.

-.
-Establish prerequisites, corequisites, advisories on recommended preparation and limitation on enrollment pursuant to Sections 55002, and 58106 of Title 5 only if
+2. Establish prerequisites, corequisites, advisories on recommended preparation and limitation on enrollment pursuant to Sections 55002, 55003, and 58106 of Title 5 only if

 a.
 The faculty in the discipline or, if the college has no faculty member in the disciplines, the faculty in the department or division do all of the following: